linode/docs/docs/guides/development/concepts/data-structure/index.md

 author:
   name: Linode Community
   email: docs@linode.com
 description: 'What is a data structure?
-Read our guide to learn about why data structures are important and how to choose data structuring for your projects.'
-og_description: 'What is a data structure?
-Read our guide to learn about why data structures are important and how to choose data structuring for your projects.'
+Read our guide to learn about why data structures are important and how to choose the correct data structure for your projects.'
 keywords: ['data structure','data structures definition','what are data structures','computer data structures']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2022-03-29
+published: 2022-06-10
 modified_by:
   name: Linode
 title: "Understanding Data Structures: Definition, Uses & Benefits"
-h1_title: "Data Structures Explained"
+h1_title: "Data Structures in Computer Programming"
 enable_h1: true
 contributor:
   name: Jeff Novotny